jelle619/binasti/README.md

-# BiNaS for TI-84 Plus CE
+# BinasTi
 Biology, Physics and Chemistry resources on the TI-84 Plus family of calculators.

 ## Important notice about TI Basic limitations
 TI Basic has some annoying limitations, like the limited amount of values you can assign to different labels.
-For this reason, the program might get split into different modules once the initial program has become too large on its own for the calculator and/or TI Basic.
+For this reason, please submit your contribution as a seperate program if it adds new tables to the program.
+After we got enough tables, we'll split the program into modules to make it more 'digestuable' for the TI Basic.

 ## Images
 ![Capture 1](https://cdn.discordapp.com/attachments/388800693198389248/408735303243661322/Capture_1.png)